-The reel speed sensor (and all other speed sensors) must be adjusted so the face of the sensor is touching the rotating trigger, then unscrew 1.5 turns (1 turn = 1mm).
+The reel speed sensor (and all other speed sensors) must be adjusted so the face of the sensor is touching the rotating trigger, then unscrew about 1 turn (1 turn = 1mm).
 The rotating trigger is the teeth on the small reel drive gear.
 This is adjustable externally with no disassembly required.
 When adjusting the speed sensors, unplug the connecting wire so the body of the sensor can spin in or out without twisting the wire.
-When done, tighten the jam nut with a $\frac{3}{4}$ " wrench and reconnect the wire.
+When done, tighten the jam nut with a 3/4" wrench and reconnect the wire.